Brescia railway station

 The station is currently managed by Rete Ferroviaria Italiana (RFI).
 The commercial area of the passenger building, however, is managed by Centostazioni.
 These companies are full subsidiaries of Ferrovie dello Stato (FS), Italy's state-owned rail company.
 Train services are operated by Trenitalia, Trenord and NTV-Italo.

 Location

-Brescia railway station is situated at Viale della Stazione, the south-western edge of the city centre.
+Brescia railway station is situated at Viale della Stazione in central Brescia, on the south-western edge of the historic city centre.
+It is integrated with the Stazione FS station of the Brescia Metro, and lies immediately adjacent to Brescia's long distance and local bus stations.

 History

+Brescia station was opened on 24 April 1854 upon the inauguration of the Verona–Bergamo section of the Milan–Venice railway line which was completed with the opening of the section from Bergamo to Treviglio on 12 October 1857.

+On 15 December 1866, the railway line from Brescia to Cremona was opened.
+With the opening of the direct railway line between Rovato and Treviglio on 5 March 1878, the Milan–Venice railway line took its current form bypassing Bergamo and the original main line section between Bergamo and Brescia was reduced to a branch line.
+On 22 June 1885 the railway line from Brescia to Iseo was opened for traffic, followed by the railway line from Brescia to Parma on 1 August 1893.

+Architecture

-Designed by the engineer Benedetto Foix, Brescia station was opened on 24 April 1854 upon the inauguration of the Milan–Venice Railway.
-The passenger building is constructed in a neoclassical style and influenced by neo-Roman elements and medieval style fortifications.
+Brescia station's original and still existing passenger building is constructed in a neoclassical style influenced by neo-Roman elements and medieval style fortifications.
+The building was built to designs by the architect Giovanni Bottura with possible alterations by the engineer Benedetto Foix who also designed the original passenger building of the railway station in Treviso, which bore resemblance to the building in Brescia.

-Train lines
+Layout

-The station has eleven tracks, three of those are bay platforms located at the western end (Piazzale Ovest).
+The station has eleven tracks, three of which are bay platforms located at the western end (Piazzale Ovest).
 The bay platforms are exclusively used for trains operating on the Valcamonica Railway (Brescia–Iseo–Edolo railway).
 Additional tracks are dedicated to goods trains to and from Brescia Scalo or used for storage of rolling stock.

-The station is used by 60,000 passengers per day and about 20 million passengers per year.
+Train services

 The following services call at this station: